Karl Popper: Religion and God

-In an interview that Popper gave in 1969 with the condition that it should be kept secret until after his death, he summarised his position on God as follows: "I don't know whether God exists or ....
-Some forms of atheism are arrogant and ignorant and should be rejected, but agnosticism—to admit that we don't know and to search—is all right. ...
+Popper was not a religious man in the formal sense of the word.
+He neither maintained any link with his Jewish ancestry nor was he an observant Lutheran.
+However, he did consider that every person including himself, was religious in the sense of believing in something more important and beyond us through which we can transcend ourselves.
+Popper called this something a Third World.
+In an interview that Popper gave in 1969 with the condition that it should be kept secret until after his death, he summarised his position on God as follows: "I don't know whether God exists or not (...)
+Some forms of atheism are arrogant and ignorant and should be rejected, but agnosticism—to admit that we don't know and to search—is all right. (...)
 When I look at what I call the gift of life, I feel a gratitude which is in tune with some religious ideas of God.
 However, the moment I even speak of it, I am embarrassed that I may do something wrong to God in talking about God."
-He objected to organised religion, saying "it tends to use the name of God in vain", noting the danger of fanaticism because of religious conflicts: "The whole thing goes back to myths which, though they may have a kernel of truth, are untrue.
-Why then should the Jewish myth be true and the Indian and Egyptian myths not be true?"
-In a letter unrelated to the interview, he stressed his tolerant attitude: "Although I am not for religion, I do think that we should show respect for anybody who believes honestly."
+Aged fifteen, after reading Spinoza (at the suggestion of his father), Popper recounts that "it gave me a lifetime's dislike of theorizing about God".